smitp1402/Mobile-Application-Evoke/README.md

-If user mark checkbox of teacher then it redirect to teacher panel and it will shows the uploded already uploded topic in particular category.Teacher will have to write topic ,write information topic ,select category from predifined list of category and select model to upload topic under particular category.
+If user mark checkbox of teacher then it will redirect to teacher panel and it will shows the  already uploded topic in particular category.Teacher will have to write topic ,write information topic ,select category from predifined list of category and select model to upload topic under particular category.

 ![image](https://user-images.githubusercontent.com/61896510/134205615-def6af4a-3380-4042-a2ce-4e375ec7fa9a.png)  ![image](https://user-images.githubusercontent.com/61896510/134205686-f3c57dd9-ebc9-45fc-9630-65668a1b2f10.png)   ![image](https://user-images.githubusercontent.com/61896510/134205828-34b7996a-da35-4183-9154-01aa4a7f09e4.png)